OCTRON-tracking/OCTRON-docs/docs/access-data.md

 ## Load OCTRON prediction results into napari
-You can either drag and drop the folder onto Napari, or trigger the same operation like this.
+You can either drag and drop the folder onto the OCTRON main window, or trigger the same operation like this:

 ```python
 # You can access the yolo_octron class directly if you